Clinica Doctor Balcangiu-Stroescu

 Animal vs. plant proteins

-Animal proteins (meat, fish, eggs, dairy) are complete — they contain all essential amino acids.
+Animal proteins (meat, fish, eggs, dairy) are complete — they contain all essential amino acids in the quantity the body needs.

-Plant proteins (legumes, grains, nuts, seeds) are extremely healthy, but some have certain amino acids in lower quantities.
+Plant proteins (legumes, grains, nuts, seeds) are extremely healthy, but some may lack certain essential amino acids or contain them in insufficient quantities.
 The good news is that they can be combined intelligently.

 Examples of efficient combinations: